-The NCSR will notify participants if they exit the program due to their age (notification will occur at the end of the screening round after they have turned 71 years).
+The NCSR will notify participants if they exit the program due to their age (notification will occur after they have turned 71 years).

 Healthcare providers are advised to discuss options for ongoing monitoring and investigation outside of the program if the person becomes symptomatic.
 Healthcare providers are also advised to continue to offer smoking cessation support, if applicable, following a participant's exit from the program.